ALU-Schumacher/AUDITOR/media/website/content/migration.md

 ## Apel plugin

+- The format of the config file was changed from INI to YAML.
+An updated example config file can be found in the [Documentation](../#apel-plugin).
-The stop times of the latest reported job per site and the time of the latest report to APEL are now stored in a JSON file instead of a SQLite database.
+- The stop times of the latest reported job per site and the time of the latest report to APEL are now stored in a JSON file instead of a SQLite database.
 Therefore, the config parameter `time_db_path` has to be changed to `time_json_path`.
 To migrate an existing database to a JSON file, run `migration-0_4_0-to-0_5_0.py` located in the `scripts` folder:

 ```bash